1. Phonological awareness is crucial for literacy development in preschoolers.

 Between 3 to 5 years old, a preschooler’s literacy abilities begin to develop, laying the bases for later reading and academic abilities.
 Experts state that the most important ability for literacy development is phonological awareness.
 In other words, the ability to recognize the individual sound units that make up words.
 Acquiring phonological awareness builds the foundation for reading and spelling.
 It’s considered one of the best predictors of how well children will learn to read.

-Once your child is able to distinguish the individual sounds she hears, then she will be able to relate them to their visual representation in the form of a letter or word.
-Therefore, instead of teaching your daughter the names for the letters in the alphabet, teach her the different sounds for each of them.
-This will be more beneficial for her literacy development.
+Once your child is able to distinguish the individual sounds they hear, then they will be able to relate them to their visual representation in the form of a letter or word.
+Therefore, instead of teaching your child the names for the letters in the alphabet, teach them the different sounds for each of them.
+This will be more beneficial for their literacy development.
 For example, say “aah” instead of just calling the letter an “A”.

 There are a lot of short and fun phonetic word games you can try at home to help your little one isolate and discern the individual sounds that make up words.
 For example:

 - Practice isolating phonemes by having them tell you the individual sounds they hear in words.
 Keep in mind that we’re not focusing on spelling, but the sounds that make up words instead.
 The word dog would have three sounds: /d/, /o/, /g/.